 The gears in Harry's brain were turning, processing what happened earlier.
 Once the realization hit him, he almost stumbled back.
 His eyes widened the size of saucers, gaze lingering on the spot where Malfoy stood.

 He can't believe he didn't realize it earlier when he saw Malfoy's unfocused eyes and his lack of reaction until Harry spoke.
 This was why he wasn't sorted into Ravenclaw.
-Rowena would rise from her grave if the Sorting Hat put him there.
+Rowena would turn in her grave if the Sorting Hat put him there.

-Harry gripped the door handle and slammed it shut, breathing heavily, unsure of what to do with this new information.
+Harry slams the door shut, breathing heavily, unsure of what to do with this new information.

 And, as if his feet had a mind of their own, he headed towards the fireplace and grabbed some Floo powder, threw it into the flames, stepped inside, and shouted Ron and Hermione's address.